Meal planning is a chore.

 I can’t tell you how stressed food prep and eating used to make me.
 It’s true, food can cause a lot of stress when you don’t have a plan.
 I used to wander aimlessly through my work day obsessing about what to make once I got home that was healthy, and quick.
 Delish would be a bonus too.
 Once I wrapped my brain around meal planning and how it actually saved me time and stopped all this unnecessary worrying, I started relaxing more around meal times.
 It literally changed how I look at food.

-Meal planning does improve overall health for both of us, and can establish good eating habits for kids and grown-ups alike.
+Meal planning does improve overall health and it can establish good eating habits.
 This way I get to control the amount of salt and fat in our meals, while also increasing our veggie and fibre content.